Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Introduction

 \section{Introduction}

-Low-thrust propulsion systems offer an attractive option for mission designers, as they enable a higher delivered payload mass compared to high-thrust engine alternatives \cite{Benkhoff2017,RACCA20021323,Kantsiper2017}.
-However, this advantage comes at the cost of long-duration, multi-spiral trajectories with throttling, which present significant challenges for mission designers.
-Trajectory optimization problems for low-thrust spacecraft typically focus on minimizing flight time, especially when timely arrival at the destination is critical, or on reducing fuel consumption to lower mission costs and increase the allowable payload fraction.
+Low-thrust propulsion systems offer an attractive option for mission designers, as they enable a higher delivered payload mass compared to high-thrust engine alternatives \cite{Benkhoff2017,RACCA20021323}.
+However, this advantage comes at the cost of long-duration trajectories with throttling, which present significant challenges for mission designers.
 Over the past few decades, many authors have devoted their efforts on developing efficient and robust solvers, building on the advances in optimal control theory that originated in the early 1960s.
 Each solver brings its own set of benefits and limitations, making the optimization of low-thrust trajectories an ongoing area of research.

-Numerical optimization methods for continuous optimal control problems are typically divided into three categories: 1) indirect methods, 2) direct methods, and 3) differential dynamic programming.
-Indirect methods are based on the necessary conditions of optimality derived from the calculus of variations and Pontryagin's Minimum Principle (PMP) \cite{PONTRYAGIN11141962}, leading to an analytical optimal control law known as the \textit{primer vector control law} \cite{LAWDEN1963}, and a two-point boundary value problem (TPBVP) \cite{HULL2003}.
-A remarkable advantage of indirect methods is that they involve fewer dimensions in the search space (typically less than 10 optimization variables for three-dimensional control).
-However, this reduced dimensionality leads to strong sensitivities to the initial guess, resulting in a small radius of convergence \cite{BERTRAND2002171,RUSSELL2007}.

-Direct methods, on the other hand, converts the original continuous optimal control problem into a parameter optimization problem through discretization and use nonlinear programming to find the optimal solution \cite{HARGRAVESs1987,ENRIGHT1992,Conway2010}.
-They usually require a large amount of computational effort due to a huge number of optimization variables (typically from hundreds to thousands) and do not guarantee the optimality and/or feasibility of the solution.
-Comprehensive comparison between direct and indirect methods can be found in Refs.~\cite{Betts1998,CONWAY2011}.